-The QAPP calls for a field/equipment blank to be collected during each day of sampling.
-One field/equipment blank sample is also required during each storm event.
+The QAPP calls for a field/equipment blank to be collected at a 5% frequency program wide.
 This results in a frequency of 26 percent, well above the typically required frequency.
 Per the QAPP, the reporting target limits for TSS and bacterial indicators were 2.0 mg/L and 10 MPN/100 mL, respectively.
 These method sensitivity guidelines were met.
 All field/equipment blank results were below detectable counts (< 10 MPN/100 mL) for E. coli.
 For TSS, 6 field blanks were reported at or above the detectable limit.
-Of those 6, only one was above the reporting limit at 4 mg/L.
+Of those 6, only one was above the reporting limit at 4 mg/L. Field blanks will be reduced per revisions to the MP and QAPP for the 2022-2023 sampling year to closer match the 5% requirement.